Does your cooked rice look crunchy?

 If the rice is fully cooked and seems a bit crunchy, you can surely try it out in preparations like fried rice.

 But if the rice is quite undercooked, I think you should fix it using the above methods and then think of using it in other preparations.

 As far as consumption is concerned, I’d not recommend you to try the crunchy rice.

 It won’t taste as good as completely cooked rice.

-You can also repurpose the crunchy rice in some of the sweet delicacies like Payasam, Kheer, etc.
+You can also repurpose the crunchy rice in sweet delicacies like Payasam, Kheer, etc.

-There are many ways through which you can fix the overcooked rice.
+There are many ways through which you can fix overcooked rice.